Anna Wolff-Powęska

 Anna Wolff-Powęska (born 1941) is a Polish historian and political scientist specialising in Polish-German relations.
-She was the director of the Western Institute (Instytut Zachodni) in Poznań from 1990 to 2004.
+She was the director of the Western Institute in Poznań from 1990 to 2004.
+She is one of the foremost authorities on Germany in Poland.

+Career

 In 1964, she graduated in history from the Philosophical-Historical Department of Adam Mickiewicz University in Poznań.
-For a few years, she taught history in primary schools, until she was employed by the Western Institute (Instytut Zachodni) in Poznań in 1969.
+For a few years, she taught history in primary schools, until she was employed by the Western Institute in 1969.
 In 1970, she obtained a Ph.D., and in 1980 she completed her habilitation with a thesis on political and law doctrines at the same university.
 She became full professor in 1986 and was made director of the Western Institute in 1990.
 She left this post in 2004, but continues to work at the institute.

 Areas of activity

 Wolff-Powęska's main areas of interest are the history of German political thought and the political culture of Central-Eastern Europe.